BOINC/boinc-policy/Development_Documents/Client_Release_Process.md

 - Even minor version indicate a release candidate or a generally available release.
 - Build version numbers are incremented each time a new build is made.

-# Document Update Policy
+# Document Change Process
-Changes to this document are proposed by creating a pull request against [BOINC policy repository](https://github.com/BOINC/boinc-policy).
-Approval of the pull request requires a successful consensus vote of the committers as outlined in section 5.1.1 of the [Governance document](https://github.com/BOINC/boinc-policy/blob/master/Governance.md).
+This document can be updated by following the process documented in section 6.2 of the [Governance](../Governance_Documents/Governance.md#62-development-documents) document.